johncmunson/blog/README.md

 ## Todo

+1. Change the series widget to a collapsible list.
+If there are 5 or fewer posts, it should be open by default.
+If there are more than 5 posts, it should be closed by default.
 1. Authors page and posts by author
 1. Swap anchor tags in markdown with next/link
 1. Comment system